LeadRDRK/leadrdrk.github.io/public/umapyoi/docs/articles/factor___inherit.md

  Practically speaking, it is not uncommon for Umamusume Soul to inherit all factors in full.

 Overall, the higher the Ranking, the stronger the Wish left by Umamusume.
 The strength of the Wish is expressed in the number of Factors and the Rating of the Factors.
 The stronger the Wish the more factors with higher Ranking.

+## Factor Inheritance
+According to legend: Umamusume had heard the guidance of the Three Goddesses under the Three Goddesses Statue, and saw a pair of figures running into the distance shining brightly.

+ In actuality, the Three Goddesses Statue, while blessing Umamusume Soul, is also making Wish an inheritance.
+Therefore, the Three Goddesses Statue is the place of "Factor Inheritance".

+To perform a Factor Inheritance, you first need to prepare two different Umamusume Wishes.

+ Having only one Wish or creating a conflict will result in the Factor Inheritance not being able to be performed.

+ Not being able to perform a Factor Inheritance will directly result in the process not being able to be performed.

+Factor Inheritance is probabilistic.
+The higher the level, the more likely a Factor is to be effectively inherited, and the greater the number of Factors that can be effectively inherited, the greater the likelihood that they will be effectively inherited.

+ Factor Inheritance can break through the upper limit of the original Umamusume Soul's ability, bringing it to a whole new level.
+This is something that is difficult to achieve with the training process.
+That's why experienced trainers value both training and inheritance.